gabonpivovich-web/openwrt-ax55-v1-nss/README.md

 This build is designed for the Realtek `RTL8367S-VB` switch (Family D, chip ID `0x6642`).
 It will therefore not work on the `RTL8367S` (Family C).
 Please bear this in mind.

+Please also bear in mind that this is a test version.
+It should by no means be considered FULLY FUNCTIONAL.
+At the moment, everything is working on my board and I haven’t encountered any major problems.

 # OpenWrt with NSS offload — TP-Link Archer AX55 v1 (IPQ5018)

 Everything needed to build @kuncy7's [`ipq50xx-rebase`][branch] for the Archer